 2. Working from Home

 Limiting physical contact remains the highest priority, particularly in a workplace environment.
-In this regard, the institute/department head may, and should, enable and permit their employees to work from home due reasons regarding the spread of coronavirus and under the following conditions:
+In this regard, the institute/department head may, and should, enable and permit their employees to work from home – as before - due reasons regarding the spread of coronavirus and under the following conditions:

 · The employees’ duties and responsibilities in question must be suitable for working from home.